kleros/gtcr-action-bot/README.md

 ## Other Scripts

-- `yarn format` - Lint, fix and prettify all the project.
+- `npm run format` - Lint, fix and prettify all the project.
   .js files with styled components and .js files.
-- `yarn run cz` - Run commitizen.
+- `npm run cz` - Run commitizen.

 ## Contributing